 The Express CityCat service provides 145 express services each week (excluding weekends and public holidays).
 These services offer faster travel during peak periods.
 Passengers can travel from Guyatt Park to QUT Gardens Point in as little as 18 minutes.

 Brisbane City Council launched the Generation 4 double-decker CityCat vessel Yoogera in November 2019, and the second, Neville Bonner, in August 2020, providing more opportunities to connect the people and places that make our city great.
 The third vessel Mianjin II was launched in April 2021, and the fourth, Barrambin II, in October 2021.
 The fifth Generation 4 double-decker CityCat Mooroolbin II was launched in May 2022.
-In December 2022, CityCat Kurilpa II was launched.
+In December 2022, CityCat Kurilpa II was the sixth vessel launched.
+In July 2023 Binkinba II, was the seventh Generation 4 double-decker launched.

-Council is delivering four more Generation 4 double-decker CityCats to complement and replace four more of the existing vessels nearing the end of their serviceable lifespan.
+Council is delivering three more Generation 4 double-decker CityCats to complement and replace four more of the existing vessels nearing the end of their serviceable lifespan.

 This is all part of our plan to deliver a modern public transport network that represents the evolution of river travel and enhances the passenger experience.